-Kylie Jenner Tells Travis Scott: ‘Let’s Have Another Baby’ In Instagram Post
+Kylie Jenner Tells Travis Scott, ‘Let’s Have Another Baby,’ In Instagram Post

 Kylie Jenner wants to have another baby with Travis Scott.
 The Keeping Up With the Kardashians star announced that she wanted another child with the rapper via social media this week.

 On Tuesday, Kylie Jenner took to her Instagram account to wish Travis Scott a happy birthday.
-The makeup mogul posted a series of photos of herself and her baby daddy, revealing that she has loved watching him become into an amazing partner, friend, son, and father to their little girl, Stormi.
+The makeup mogul posted a series of photos of herself and her baby daddy, revealing that she has loved watching him become an amazing partner, friend, son, and father to their little girl, Stormi.

 To close out the message, Jenner tells Scott, “Let’s f*** around and have another baby,” much to the delight of her millions of social media followers.